nathaliadgb/nathaliadgb/README.md

 I have a BSc in Electronics Engineering and studies Photonics and Nanotechnologies for my Master's.

-Interested in working multi-disciplinary projects :)
+Interested in working in multi-disciplinary projects :)

 <!---
 nathaliadgb/nathaliadgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.